 Get that edge of the world feeling at some of Ireland’s highest sea-cliffs.
-Their highest point stands at a staggering 1998 feet- 3 times higher than their cousins in county Clare, the Cliffs of Moher!
+Their highest point stands at a staggering 1998 feet- 3 times higher than their cousins in County Clare, the Cliffs of Moher!
 Venturing beyond the main viewing point to One Man’s Pass is strictly for the experienced hiker.
-On a clear day you can enjoy astounding views of Sligo, Leitrim and even the the mountains of Mayo.
+On a clear day, you can enjoy astounding views of Sligo, Leitrim and even the mountains of Mayo.

 Before we head northwards we must drop by the townland of Kilcar.
-Apart from being a beautiful Irish village with a particularly warm welcome, it also has a long tradition of producing the finest hand woven textiles and Irish knitwear.
-Here’s one of my Kilcar favorites from The Irish Store Collection.
+Apart from being a beautiful Irish village with a particularly warm welcome, it also has a long tradition of producing the finest hand-woven textiles and Irish knitwear.
+Here’s one of my Kilcar favourites from The Irish Store Collection.